Divyansh-ag14/langchain/README.md

 LangChain is a framework for developing applications powered by language models.
-It enables applications that are:
+It enables applications that are:<br>

 Data-aware: connect a language model to other sources of data
 Agentic: allow a language model to interact with its environment